You are here:

-Integrals and derivatives of trigonometric functions can be tricky.
-You may have been told in your math class that $\dfrac{d}{dx} \sin(x) = \cos(x)$, but not given a good explanation for it.
-In this article, we will show you the derivatives and integrals of all the trigonometric functions while also proving that they are true.
+Understanding integrals and derivatives of trigonometric functions can be tough.
+For example, You may have been told that $\dfrac{d}{dx} \sin(x) = \cos(x)$, but not given a good explanation for it.
+In this article, we will show you with proof how to find the derivatives and integrals of $\cos x$ and $\sin x$ functions.

 Derivatives of \(\sin(x)\) and \(\cos(x)\)